brandypoiry/brandypoiry.github.io/resume.md

     <li> Acted as the Training Lead to several career competency areas in a consultative capacity </li>
     <li> Performed data analysis to identify training gaps and propose courses for filling identified gaps </li>
     <li> Identified blended learning opportunities and strategies, opportunities for incorporating technology in training, and led the launch of VA OIT’s first virtual instructor-led training program </li>
-    <li> Worked with SMEs to develop content for soft skills and IT skills training including and led team to develop a proprietary language training program </li>
+    <li> Worked with SMEs to develop content for soft skills and IT skills training and led team to develop a proprietary language training program </li>
   </ul>
   <li> Centers for Medicare and Medicaid Services (CMS) - Provide Health Care Learning Solutions for Targeted Populations </li>
   <ul>